-Advanced Algebra I (2387Y) High School Credit (1.0 credit): Prerequisite: Teacher recommendation and/or Advanced Pre-Algebra.
+Advanced Algebra I Course: 2387Y

+High School Credit (1.0 credit).
+Prerequisite: Teacher recommendation and/or Advanced Pre-Algebra.

 This course is weighted as a 4.5 quality point course in terms of Grade Point Average (GPA).
 This course includes instruction in greater depth than the traditional Algebra I course.
 Students attach meaning to the abstract concepts of algebra by using tables and graphs to interpret equations and inequalities and to analyze functions.
 Calculators, computers, spreadsheets, and graphing calculators or computer graphing simulators are used to assist in solving problems.
 Advanced algebra is the initial course in the sequence of courses designed for a five-year accelerated math program.
-Near the end of the school year, students will take the Algebra I SOL test.
+Students will take the Algebra I SOL test.

-Advanced Algebra II (2397Y) High School Credit (1.0 credit): Prerequisite: Advanced Algebra I. This course is weighted as a 4.5 quality point course in terms of Grade Point Average (GPA).
+Advanced Algebra II Course: 2397Y

+High School Credit (1.0 credit).
+Prerequisite: Advanced Algebra I.

+This course is weighted as a 4.5 quality point course in terms of Grade Point Average (GPA).
 The first semester includes the study of equations, inequalities, relations, functions, systems of equations, polynomials, irrational numbers, complex numbers, and conic sections.
 The second semester of this course includes the study of higher degree polynomials, rational and exponential functions, and statistics and probability.
 Appropriate technologies such as calculators, videos, and computers will also be utilized.
-Near the end of the school year, students will take the Algebra II SOL test.
+Students will take the Algebra II SOL test.

-Principles of Science 8 (983XY): This course enables students to complete an extended study of general, life, and physical science courses.
+Principles of Science 8 Course: 983XY

+This course enables students to complete an extended study of general, life, and physical science courses.
 The living world, matter, energy, and scientific experimentation are explored in depth.
 Students completing this course take the 8th grade Science SOL test.

-Advanced Earth Science 8 (3387Y) High School Credit (1.0 Credit): Prerequisite: Teacher recommendation and/or physical science.
+Advanced Earth Science 8 Course: 3387Y

+High School Credit (1.0 Credit).
+Prerequisite: Advanced Physical Science.

 This advanced course is weighted as a 4.5 quality point course in terms of HS Grade Point Average (GPA).
 The major topics studied in this course are oceanography, meteorology, geology, and astronomy, each with accompanying laboratory activities.
-Near the end of the school year, students take the Earth Science SOL test.
+Students take the Earth Science SOL test.